EdPike365/GatsbyHeadStyleBoss/README.md

   - normalize.css, use "always"
   - yourtheme.css, use "always"
   - yourdarkmode.css, use "dark"
-- Add HSB_Context.
 - Add HSB_Components DarkModeToggle to a page.
-- When dark mode is activated, the dark css cascades over the core.
+- When dark mode is activated, the dark CSS **cascades** over the core like it was meant to in the days of yore.
 The JS code on the html page handles everything.
 - You can optionally add React components like the ToggleDarkMode component.
 If you use your own toggler, it has to work with `HSB_Context`.

 ## Notes For Hackers